ruqqq/nano-node-rpc/README.md

 # @dev-ptera/nano-node-rpc

-This is a Nanocurrency Remote Procedure Call (RPC) client written in Typescript with a singular dependency on [axios](https://www.npmjs.com/package/axios).
+This is a Nanocurrency remote procedure call (RPC) client written in Typescript with a singular dependency on [axios](https://www.npmjs.com/package/axios).

 Use this package to fetch Nanocurrency data from either a local Nano Node, a [Nano Node Proxy server](https://github.com/dev-ptera/nano-rpc-proxy),